Iron Forge in Colonial America

 Samuel Johnson’s 1755 dictionary defines steel as: “… is a kind of iron, refined and purified by the fire with other ingredients, which renders it white and its grain closer and finer than common iron.
 Steel, of all other metals, is that susceptible of the greatest degree of hardness, when well tempered; whence its great use in the making of tools and instruments of all kinds… purest and softest iron, by keeping it red-hot, stratified with coal-dust and wood-ashes, or other substances that abound in phlogiston, for several hours in a close furnace.”

-Blacksmith 17th century
+17th century blacksmith

 The stratified process produced a blister steel.
 Thin strips of highly refined wrought iron are layered (stratified) with charcoal (mixed with bone, leather, and wood charcoal) in a box that could be sealed to keep air out.
 The box is heated to about 1,500 degrees and kept hot for many hours.
 The carbon soaks into the iron and converts it to steel.
 The name blister steel comes from the blistered blue-gray scale that forms on the surface of the bars.
 Due to the long soak, the carbon is distributed fairly uniformly.
 However, there is slightly more carbon toward the outside of the bar.